boxwise/boxtribute/flask/README.md

 **Recommendations for backend people**

-These recommendations are mainly ment for people developing on the backend.
+These recommendations are mainly meant for people developing on the backend.
 If you are just a frontend person, but would like use pre-commit and the linters and formatters defined there, you can skip these steps.

 - [Use a version control for python like pyenv.](https://github.com/pyenv/pyenv) It provides you with much more clarity which version you are running and makes it easy to switch versions of python.
 - [Make use of virtual environments like venv.](https://docs.python.org/3/library/venv.html) You should not install all packages you need for this project globally, but focused on Boxtribute.